JackFlexington/python_project_showcase/password_storage/README.md

 * sqlite3

 ## How it works
-Using the tKinter library, constructed a graphical user interface that ties back to a databases.
+Using the tKinter library, constructed a graphical user interface that ties back to a database.
 This interface enables users to store sensitive data, such as username and password combinations.

 ### Procedures:
 * Construct database, if necessary.